Pages

 Even more Pigeons!

-Some close and some far - at the same time!
+Some close and some far!

 Last Pigeon photo I promise

-My final totals were: 12,700 Wood Pigeon (with another 2,000+ during my drive home!), 240 Starling, 192 Chaffinch, 40+ Stock Dove, 34 Redwing (most north, not west like the other species), 32 Goldfinch, 18 Meadow Pipit, 9 Skylark, 5 Brambling, 4 Siskin, 4 Song Thrush, 3 alba Wagtail, 2 Reed Bunting, 1 Redpoll, 1 Grey Wagtail and 1 Fieldfare
+My final total for the watch were: 12,700 Wood Pigeon (with another 2,000+ during my drive home!), 240 Starling, 192 Chaffinch, 40+ Stock Dove, 37 Redwing (most north, not west like the other species), 32 Goldfinch, 18 Meadow Pipit, 9 Skylark, 5 Brambling, 4 Siskin, 4 Song Thrush, 3 alba Wagtail, 2 Reed Bunting, 1 Redpoll, 1 Grey Wagtail and 1 Fieldfare

 Migrating Chaffinches

-As has become the norm for me now, I had my *very basic* sound recorder running throughout my watch.
+As has become the norm for me now, I had my *very basic* sound recorder running throughout the watch.
 And from this long recording I have clipped three small snippets and stuck them together to create the below, which captures:

 1/ Redpoll - the only Redpoll of the watch passing at the same time as an alba Wagtail.